lobral2728/ucb_ml_capstone/README.md

 **Can we reliably distinguish real human-face profile images, avatar images of human faces, and from non-human images (e.g. cat, dog) using a lightweight, production-friendly baseline model?**

 Sub-question explored in EDA:
-- Does the dataset represent many cultures and ages, and both sexes in a balanced way.
+- Can we accurately predict human images for diverse cultures, ages, and sexes.

 #### Data Sources
 Three separate datasets were used to provide input to create a unique dataset for this projects.